5l1v3r1/password/README.md

 	magic_quotes_gpc = Off
 	register_globals = Off

 Configure your database
 -----------------------
 Open the website in your browser and follow the instructions on your screen.
+In case of an error, add /setup to the URL.

 Configure Banshee
 -----------------